The Campaign to Save the EMD Cinema

 Regeneration specialists Locum Consultants were appointed to undertake a thorough investigation of the case and assess all options for the venue’s future.
 With the review process expected to last several months, it became clear that no decision on the EMD would be reached before the 2010 parliamentary and council elections.

 The McGuffin Film Society therefore organised a huge election hustings meeting, inviting all the area’s parliamentary and council candidates to debate the future of the EMD Cinema in public.
-Under the banner ‘Vote Cinema’, the lively meeting was held in the main hall of Walthamstow School for Girls and attended by more than 500 local residents – a turnout far outnumbering any other election event in the borough.
+Under the banner ‘Vote Cinema’, the lively meeting was attended by more than 500 local residents – a turnout far outnumbering any other election event in the borough.

 In April senior personnel from Locum Consultants inspected the EMD building and held meetings with key council officers.
 Representatives from UCKG and the McGuffin Film Society were summoned to the Town Hall for lengthy discussions with the consultants.
 Waltham Forest Council confirmed that no decision on UCKG’s planning application would be made until the outcome of the Locum investigation had been published.